<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 What it does well: quick to configure, effective at linking related records, and familiar enough for non-technical teams to adopt quickly.

 Best for: teams with relatively low stakeholder volumes and the capacity to build and maintain their own structure.
-Not designed for producing regulatory-grade evidence.
+Airtable does not publish a consultation or regulatory reporting feature set, so ask them directly what evidence output they support if your engagement record is likely to be examined.

 3. Smartsheet